 Rich is a homegrown missionary.
 While attending Spring Arbor University, Rich joined the Crossroads Farm team as a Leadteam Coach (an adult mentor) in the Fall of 2000.
 In his early years of volunteering he picked up a camera from a yard sale and discovered a passion of photography, which came in very handy for documenting ministry at CRF.
 During his internship at CRF, from 2004-2006, a co-worker taught him how to use a couple Adobe programs and Rich took over the design of Down on the Farm: The Quarterly Newsletter of Crossroads Farm.
 It was in this process that he discovered his dream job: the combination of working with teens, photography, and graphic design, all in one ministry.

-Today, Rich is a husband to Michelle and a father of two boys, Luke and Ryan.
-In his free time he enjoys spending time with Michelle, playing with his boys, and roasting coffee.
+Today, Rich is a husband to Michelle and a father of three boys, Luke, Ryan, and Noah.
+In his free time he enjoys spending time with Michelle, playing with his boys, doing wood working projects, roasting coffee, and drinking coffee.

 Office Manager / Finance